WestCoastInformatics/Snomed-In-5-Minutes/java-examples/java-examples.md

 java -cp rest-client/target/snomed-in-5-minutes.jar org.ihtsdo.tutorial.SnomedExamples findByQuery "heart attack"
 ```

 This call writes some output to the console based on the domain model object unmarshalled from the server's JSON response.
-To see the raw JSON itself, consult the [../curl-examples.md](curl-examples.md "Curl Examples") file.
+To see the raw JSON itself, consult the [Curl Examples](../../blob/master/curl-examples/curl-examples.md "Curl Examples") file.

 <div style="max-height: 400px; overflow-y: scroll>
 <pre>